Austintjh19/EduLink-NUS/docs/UserGuide.md

 * Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>
   e.g. in `add n/NAME`, `NAME` is a parameter which can be used as `add n/John Doe`.

+* Any parameter supplied by the user must not contain the **/** character as it serves a distinct purpose in out application.

 * Items in square brackets are optional.<br>
   e.g `n/NAME [t/TAG]` can be used as `n/John Doe t/TA` or as `n/John Doe`.